 There are a wide arrange of coffee shops to choose from.
 Some are perfect for a late night study session, while others close up shop right after dusk.
 There are those that are too noisy for intricate work and better for a social gathering or take away type of place.
 There’s an even an old school diner on the list, which is great for grubbing in the morning hours.
 Whatever your studying style is, you can find a suitable cafe with amazing coffee and atmosphere in Boulder.

 Many coffee shops attract students and remote workers looking for free wifi and a cool place to work.
-If online safety is a concern, learn more about VeePN to protect your privacy.
+If online safety is a concern, consider using a Virtual Private Network.
 VPNs allow you to create a private connection across a public network, routing your connection through a server and encrypting your online actions.
 If you’re using an online banking app, sending business emails or otherwise sensitive material, you should probably use a VPN.

 1. Rapha Boulder